ac-uoc/scraping-exercice/README.md

 By running the .ipynb you can directly read the dataFrame obtained from scanning about 250 unique news items and the analysis of graphs and results we perform.
 We have limited ourselves to that amount in order to avoid overload the web with a successive reading of many pages; this is just a scraping exercise.

+We conclude, among other aspects, that the karma value of the main news thread does not seem to depend on the other parameters, as it is probably obtained by contributions along an extraordinarily long time period; the average karma of these contributors of the main thread may be at a value of 350.